WHO WE ARE

 After several moves over the course of the next five years in the Maidstone area, we have been for the last 18 years located in pleasant and peaceful rural surroundings at Manor Farm in Wateringbury, near Maidstone in Kent.

-Still providing excellent service to our new and regular students at the studio in Wateringbury, we decided to move to France 6 years ago and now live in the small northern French town of Aire-sur-la-Lys, in the Pas-de-Calais.
+Still providing excellent service to our new and regular students at the studio in Wateringbury, we decided to move to France 6 years ago and now live in the small northern French town of Aire-sur-la-Lys, in the Pas-de-Calais, Hauts-de-France.

-The main intention in this move was to give ourselves more time to pursue our own work whilst still maintaining the classes.
+As the main intention in this move was to give ourselves more time to pursue our own work whilst still maintaining the classes in Kent, we are not planning at this stage to hold any classes or courses in France.

 As regards our popular art classes, the only change in the way that we run them is that instead of being spread throughout the week, classes are now only held on Thursday, Friday and Saturday, for both adults and children.